atgvega28/biol_5153/hw2_cv.md

 * organic practices and cultivars in farming
 ### Fundraiser Chair, Panamanian Student Organization (PSO)
 #### University of Arkansas | Fall 2018
-* Promoted diverse events and activities created by the organization (e.g., Mercado Latino) by raising
+* Promoted diverse events and activities created by the organization by raising donations
-* donations
-* Proposed a project called “STEM in PTY” to help raise awareness of engineering and entrepreneurship in
+* Proposed “STEM in PTY” to help raise awareness of engineering and entrepreneurship in Panama
-* Panama

 ## AWARDS & CERTIFICATIONS